 Web Real-Time Communications

-WebRTC (Web Real-Time Communications) is an open standard for adding real-time multimedia communication capabilities into Web browsers and mobile devices.
-Before WebRTC, there were no standard to define real-time communications in web and mobile applications, and third party plugins required to enable such capabilities.
-However, this brings multi-vendor interoperability issues which leads to poor customer experience and limited adoption of browser based communications.
-By eliminating dependencies to 3rd party plugins, WebRTC has a big potential to transform enterprise communications.
+WebRTC (Web Real-Time Communications) is an open standard for adding real-time multimedia communication capabilities into web browsers and mobile devices.
+Before WebRTC, there was no standard to define real-time communications in web and mobile applications.
+Third party plugins were required to enable such capabilities.
+However, such workarounds bring multi-vendor interoperability issues, which lead to poor customer experience and limited adoption of browser based communications.
+By eliminating dependencies on 3rd party plugins, WebRTC has a big potential to transform enterprise communications.

-Enterprises can leverage WebRTC to embed real-time communication capabilities such as Voice, Video and Messaging into their web and mobile applications that work in variety of devices.
-There will be more than 6.5 billion WebRTC capable devices by 2019, and WebRTC is the key technology to integrate real-time communications into web and mobile applications.
+Enterprises can leverage WebRTC to embed real-time communication capabilities such as voice, video and messaging into their web and mobile applications that work in variety of devices.
+There will be more than 6.5 billion WebRTC capable devices by 2019, making WebRTC the key technology to integrate real-time communications into web and mobile applications.

 Enterprises could implement variety of use cases listed as below;